a-ignatov-parc/requirejs-sandbox/README.md

 ---

-Create and returns sandbox with specified name and params.
+Create and returns sandbox with the specified name and params.

 ###.destroy( name )